Document level security

 When the origin repository is gathered Funnelback collects the security information of each document, the lock strings.
 When a user performs a search Funnelback collects its credentials, the user keys, and the query processor tries to match those keys against the lock string embedded in the documents, for each document matching the query.

-The user keys are mapped to a metadata class like any other metadata, using the content flag 4 in metamap.cfg or xml.cfg (This is automatically done when the collection is created).
-For example for TRIM collections the following mapping should be used:
+The user keys are mapped to a metadata class like any other metadata by defining a metadata class with a type of document permissions.
+(This is automatically done when the collection is created).
+For example for TRIM collections have a metadata field

 The metadata containing the lock string as well as the format of the lock string itself will vary depending on the collection type and remote repository type.
 Please see the per-collection instruction for details.